CASE STUDY

 Output

-The project delivered five reports, including:
+The project delivered five key reports:

 Outcomes